joecity/jekyll-now/_drafts/2015-02-02-pair-programming-tips.md

 They may not want to pair 100% of the time, as the required focus is exhausting.
 They may not want to pair on very simple tasks; then again they may want to.

 Pair programming may need a slight kick start at the beginning, but it is ultimately a team decision.

+### Workstation set up

+Having a pair program friendly workstation can help a lot.
+Have two monitors, two keyboards and two mice.
+Two chairs would be great, and a flat desk that allows two developers to comfortably to sit there.

+### Experience levels don't matter

+Lots of people ask this; is it best for a senior to pair with a junior, or for both developers to be at the same level?

+In my experience, it is most productive when both developers are at a similar level.
+This keeps both developers engaged and offers more opportunity for innovation and creativity.

+However - benefits from pairing will be experienced regardless of the experience levels of the pair.
+An expert will mentor and train a junior, and a junior will challenge established ways of doing things of a senior.
+So really - encourage everybody to pair with everybody regardless of the level.

 ## Summary